 1893: Dr. Silverman is scheduled to give an address at Temple Emanu-El on “The Crucifixion.”

-1893: It was reported today that “an organization of progressive young Jews has arranged to propose at all annual meetings of the synagogues throughout England, most of which are held next week, a resolution that it is not desirable to elect a man engaged in money lending as President of the congregation.”
+1893: The New York Times reported that “an organization of progressive young Jews has arranged to propose at all annual meetings of the synagogues throughout England, most of which are held next week, a resolution that it is not desirable to elect a man engaged in money lending as President of the congregation.”

 1894: It was reported today that approximately 50 Jews, many of them women attended the evangelistic service at the Thalia Theatre Auditorium although there was no report of any of them coming forward to convert.
 (These services were part of a concerted effort by some Christians to convert Jewish immigrants at the turn of the century)

 1896: The will of the late Charles S. Friedlander was filed with the Surrogate today for probate.

 1896: The funeral for Dr. Aaron Wise was held this morning at Temple Rodolph Shalom, the New York congregation he had served as Rabbi for several years.

 1896(19th of Nisan, 5656): Leonard Friedman, who is approximately 52 years old, passed away today at Lakewood, NU.
 A native of Germany, he came to the United States and after fighting his way out of poverty established Leonard Friedman & Co which over the last twenty years has become one of the leading tobacco houses in the United States.